lextoumbourou/notes/slipbox/Multiple Interitance.md

-Tags: #Programming

----

-# Multiple Interitance

-From the book, Programming in Lua in Chapter 16, multiple interitance describes an object that inheritants from multiple parents.
-In Lua, this can be acheived by using [[metatables (Lua)]] with a metamethod `__index` which can search multiple parent tables for an attribute or a method.
+Multiple interitance refers to an object that inheritants from multiple parents.
+In Lua, this can be acheived by using [[Lua Metatables]] with a metamethod `__index` which can search multiple parent tables for an attribute or a method.

 ```
 function createClass(...)